weiyuwang2024/vibecoding/transcripts.md

 ## Introduction

 Good morning, good evening everyone.
 The world of vibe coding has changed really quickly in the past year.
 There are many new coding agents, useful tools, and strategies that came out during this time.
 I think that in the next few years, this whole area will keep growing and changing even faster than it is now.
-Today I am here want to share the things I have learned and the helpful tips I have discovered while working with AI coding tools over the past few months.
+Today I am here to share the things I have learned and the helpful tips I have discovered while working with AI coding tools over the past few months.

 ---